Ilysen/YABSSM/README.md

 # Yet Another Boss Summon Shop Mod

-YABSS is a simple mod that makes the Clothier sell boss summoning items when you defeat the respective vanilla boss.
-The price for these items depends on the difficulty of the boss and placement for progression.

-After defeating the Wall of Flesh, he will sell Innocent, Helpless Bunnies that can summon the Wall of Flesh without murdering the Guide.
-After defeating Plantera, he will sell a Peppery Fruit that summons her without need of a bulb.
-Finally, downing the Moon Lord will cause him to sell Cracked Relics that summon him instantly instead of after a delay.
+YABSS (pronounced "yabs) adds vanilla boss summoning items to a town NPC when you defeat their respective boss.
+For cross-mod compatibility, the NPC that sells the items can be configured to any pre-hardmode NPC in the base game, but defaults to the Dryad.
+Also adds purchasable instant summoning items for the following bosses: Wall of Flesh, Plantera, Empress of Light, Moon Lord.

-If you have a mod like Calamity that already has this function built in, you won't need this mod.
+If you have a mod like Calamity that already has this function built in, you probably won't need this one!

+Requires [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2828370879]Shop Expander[/link] to prevent shop overflow.

+YABSS is licensed under the [GNU General Public License v3](http://www.gnu.org/licenses/agpl.html), which can be found in full in [LICENSE.md](LICENSE.md).
+Code prior to commit `d51d06d0bb0886833797951203f62e15f6f61827` is licensed under the [MIT License](https://opensource.org/license/mit/) instead.

 # Changelog

+### August 2, 2024

+#### 1.1
+Rise from your grave!
+Note: 1.1 onwards is licensed under GNU General Public License v3.
+Version 1.0 remains licensed under the MIT License.
+* Updated to work with game version 1.4.4.
+* Added an alternate progression mode, toggled in the config, that causes spawn items to unlock for bosses that are next in progression instead of only once they've been defeated.
+This should allow for buying items for bosses that you have yet to beat, but are up next in the list.

 ### Feb.
 4, 2020